GuidesFlightcontrolLogging

 You can use the standard CloudWatch functionality to filter log events by specific text or a date range.
 If you desire, you can also view the logs as plain text as well, to get more horizontal space for each row.

-Each Fargate instance of your application will send information into your runtime logs, so these can be noisy.
-In addition, ECS Fargate sends a health check request to your servers (every 60 seconds, by default), so you will likely see a log event for each of these health checks.
+Each instance of your application will send information into your runtime logs, so these can be noisy.
+In addition, the load balancer sends a health check request to your servers (every 60 seconds, by default), so you will likely see a log event for each of these health checks.

 Using the AWS CLI to Tail Runtime Logs